waltligon/orangefs/doc/coding/developer-guidelines.md

 #### Commenting

-Commenting your code effectively is very important!
+Commenting your code effectively is very important\!
 Please comment important sections of your code clearly and concisely as you write it.
 The habit of commenting after completing the code often leads to poor comments.